OpenGL: OpenGL 2.1

+OpenGL 2.1 adds support for Pixel Buffer Objects, sRGB textures and GLSL 1.20.

 Longs Peak and OpenGL 3.0

 Before the release of OpenGL 3.0, the new revision had the codename Longs Peak.
 At the time of its original announcement, Longs Peak was presented as the first major API revision in OpenGL's lifetime.
 It consisted of an overhaul to the way that OpenGL works, calling for fundamental changes to the API.

 The draft introduced a change to object management.
 The GL 2.1 object model was built upon the state-based design of OpenGL.
 That is, to modify an object or to use it, one needs to bind the object to the state system, then make modifications to the state or perform function calls that use the bound object.

 Because of OpenGL's use of a state system, objects must be mutable.
 That is, the basic structure of an object can change at any time, even if the rendering pipeline is asynchronously using that object.
 A texture object can be redefined from 2D to 3D.
 This requires any OpenGL implementations to add a degree of complexity to internal object management.

 Under the Longs Peak API, object creation would become atomic, using templates to define the properties of an object which would be created with one function call.
 The object could then be used immediately across multiple threads.
 Objects would also be immutable; however, they could have their contents changed and updated.
 For example, a texture could change its image, but its size and format could not be changed.